troglobit/pimd-dense/README.md

 It is based on the PIM sparse-mode daemon, pimd, which in turn is based on the DVMRP daemon mrouted.

+pimdd is covered by [LICENSE](LICENSE), Copyright 1998 the University of Oregon.

 pimd is covered by [LICENSE.pimd](doc/LICENSE.pimd), Copyright 1998-2001 University of Southern California.

-mrouted is covered by [LICENSE.mrouted](doc/LICENSE.mrouted).
-Copyright 2002 The Board of Trustees of Leland Stanford Junior University
+mrouted is covered by [LICENSE.mrouted](doc/LICENSE.mrouted), Copyright 2002 The Board of Trustees of Leland Stanford Junior University

 [pimd]:    https://github.com/troglobit/pimd